Breezy: Plot

-After escaping a bad hitchhiking experience with an unstable stranger, Breezy loiters near Frank's luxurious post-modern house, the setting for much of the movie.
-When he leaves for work, she invites herself into his car and happily insists that he give her a ride to her destination, annoying him.
-She returns to his house that evening to retrieve her guitar that she left in his car earlier in the day.
-She persuades him to let her shower, after the shower she tries to get him to invite her to stay the night, but he doesn't go for it.
-She leaves even though it's raining.
-The next night he's awakened by police at the door.
-They found Breezy wandering around and she told them that Frank was her uncle and they had argued earlier.
-After being chastised by the police they leave and he offers her something to eat.
-She begs for him to take her to the ocean and he does.
-When they return from the Pacific he carries her in to the guest room as she feigns sleep.
-Before going to bed himself they have a heart-to-heart where she tells him that she loves him.
-When he wakes he's surprised and disappointed to discover that she left without saying goodbye.
-The next day when he comes home from work she's waiting for him by his door.
-He invites her in but tells her he has to make an appearance at a friend's wedding reception and drop off the papers for the house the couple just bought from him.
-He tells her she could stay and they make plans for his return.
-He's much later than anticipated and he's disappointed that she doesn't appear to be there.
-He gets ready for bed and when he's in his room, he sees her in his bed and they make love.
-In the morning he's very upbeat and seems very happy.
-At the breakfast table they get to know each other.
-They spend the day together and he buys her some new clothes, then they go to dinner and run into his ex-wife.
-She has some snarky things to say but they don't let it ruin their evening.
-Another night they go see a movie and run into Frank's friend Bob who seems to always talk about wanting to cheat on his wife.
+After escaping a bad hitchhiking experience with an unstable stranger, Breezy loiters near Frank's luxurious house.
+When he leaves for work, she invites herself into his car and insists that he give her a ride to her destination, annoying him.
+She returns to his house that evening to retrieve the guitar that she left in his car earlier in the day.
+She persuades him to let her shower and then tries to get him to invite her to stay the night, but he does not go for it.
+The next night, he is awakened by police at the door.
+They found Breezy wandering around and she told them that Frank was her uncle and that they had argued earlier.
+After chastising Frank, the police leave, and he offers her something to eat.
+She begs for him to take her to the ocean, and he does.
+Later, he carries her in to the guest room as she feigns sleep.
+Before he goes to bed, she says that she loves him.
+After waking up, he is disappointed to discover that she left without saying goodbye.

+The next day, when he comes home from work, she is waiting for him by his door.
+He invites her in but says that he must make an appearance at a friend's wedding reception and drop off the papers for the house the couple just bought from him.
+He says that she could stay and they make plans for his return.
+He is much later than anticipated and is disappointed that she does not appear to be there.
+He gets ready for bed and when he is in his room, he sees her in his bed and they have sex.
+In the morning he is very upbeat.
+The two spend the day together; he buys her clothes before they go to dinner and run into his ex-wife, who acts aggressive towards them.
+Another night, the couple goes to see a movie and runs into Frank's friend Bob who seems to always talk about wanting to cheat on his wife.
 Frank is embarrassed and self conscious to be seen with Breezy.